Public-Environmental-Data-Partners/j40-cejst-2/docs/architecture/aws-infrastructure-setup.md

 ### Multi-Account Strategy

-For organizations planning to scale their AWS infrastructure, consider implementing a multi-account strategy as outlined in [You should have lots of AWS accounts](https://src-bin.com/substrate/blog/you-should-have-lots-of-aws-accounts/).
+If/when we plan to scale our AWS infrastructure, we may want to consider implementing a multi-account strategy as outlined in [You should have lots of AWS accounts](https://src-bin.com/substrate/blog/you-should-have-lots-of-aws-accounts/).
 This approach provides enhanced security through isolation boundaries, improved reliability, better compliance, simplified IAM management, and automatic cost categorization.

 ### Cloud Security Best Practices